 As a music educator for 22 years, Ms. Anderson has worked with diverse student populations from the elementary through high school level.
 She served as coordinator for two years of the Texas Private School Music Educators Association, organizing top members of the state to perform in clinics and workshops.
 Under her leadership, her orchestras received top nominations for outstanding orchestra in a Musical production.

-In her spare time, Ms. Anderson enjoys hiking, camping, skiing, reading, helping with Scouts camps.
-Most of all, she enjoys spending time with her two children: Cooper (9) and Audrey (7).
+In her spare time, Ms. Anderson enjoys hiking, camping, skiing, reading, and performing in chamber music ensembles and orchestras.
+Most of all, she enjoys spending time with her two children: Cooper and Audrey.

-Mentorship with experienced professional musicians, live public performances, instructional seminars, classes and workshops led by experts in the music profession, field trips to enhance learning, competitions to gain experiential feedback, and more.
+Students have the opportunity to participate in live and virtual public performances, attend instructional seminars, and learn from experts in the music profession.
+In addition, students attend field trips to enhance learning, and competitions to gain experiential feedback.

 We perform music from the Baroque, Classical, Romantic, Modern and popular music in unique concerts.
 Our choice of repertoire focuses on music that is commonly used for orchestra auditions.